zhmcclient/python-zhmcclient/docs/appendix.rst

      For details, see section :ref:`Storage Sites`.

+  Storage Fabric
+     A collection of interconnected storage switches in the FICON storage configuration of a DPM-enabled :term:`CPC`.
+A storage fabric can span multiple :term:`Storage Sites <Storage Site>` and is the logical grouping to which :term:`Storage Switches <Storage Switch>` belong.

+     For details, see section :ref:`Storage Fabrics`.

+  Storage Switch
+     A physical storage switch in the FICON storage configuration of a DPM-enabled :term:`CPC`.
+A storage switch belongs to exactly one :term:`Storage Site` and one :term:`Storage Fabric`, and can be moved between sites and fabrics.
+Storage switches can be defined and undefined via the :term:`Console`.

+     For details, see section :ref:`Storage Switches`.

   Storage Volume
      An FCP or ECKD (=FICON) storage volume defined in context of a :term:`storage group`.
 The life cycle of a storage volume includes being